xiao-netlytical/KiwiSpec/kiwilang/kiwi.md

 ## Description:

-KiwiSpec is a project that provides a method for specifying data processing logic in a declarative manner.
-The solution aims to offer a language and a generic platform for specifying data processing logic in a semi-structured format, managing and executing the specifications in KiwiSpec.
-The interested data processing includes searching and retrieving data with filters, data aggregation, data correlation, data transformation, recursive computation, and trending reports.
+KiwiSpec is a project designed to provide a method for specifying data processing logic in a declarative manner.
+The solution aims to offer both a language and a generic platform for specifying, managing, and executing data processing logic within the KiwiSpec framework.
+The data under management adopts a semi-structured JSON format, enhancing its applicability across diverse use cases.
+Key aspects of data processing include search and retrieval operations with filters, data aggregation, correlation, transformation, global logic matching, recursive matching, and the generation of trending reports.

-To build a specification for data processing of semi-structured data, KiwiSpec uses expressions with identifiers representing the possible instantiations in a semi-structured data path to access a data value.
-Additionally, KiwiSpec provides operators to create more complex computational expressions with conditional logic and sorting.
-Together, the declarative language and the specification include constructs to build expressions, specify data input sources, create output templates, and build pipelines.
+To construct a specification for processing semi-structured data, KiwiSpec utilizes expressions with identifiers representing possible instantiations in a path to access semi-structured data values.
+Additionally, KiwiSpec provides operators to create more complex computational expressions with conditional logic, aggregation, limiting, and sorting.
+Together, the declarative language and the specification include constructs for building expressions, specifying data input, creating output templates, and defining output pipelines.

-In addition to the language aspect, the KiwiSpec platform also aims to provide a generic platform to manage, translate, and execute specifications, as well as manage and display outputs.
+Beyond the language aspect, the KiwiSpec platform also aims to serve as a generic platform for managing, translating, and executing specifications, as well as handling and displaying outputs.

 Furthermore, KiwiSpec can also be used as an extension to any imperative language.
 By embedding the declarative specification for data processing into Python code, the data processing logic can be translated to Python code and executed with the rest of the code.